gheenie/prog-big-data-analytics-project-1/README.md

-To run the scripts in a self-contained environment, follow the steps below.
+To run the scripts in a self-contained environment for the first time, follow the steps below.

 1. Change your current working directory to the project root
 2. Create a virtual environment